-- A project where debt/loan funding may not be available/suitable or expensive usually makes company to raise capital via this route.
+- A project where debt/loan funding may not be available/suitable or expensive usually makes the company raise capital via this route.

-- Companies looking to improve debt to equity ratio or looking to buy a new company may opt for funding via rights issue route.
+- Companies looking to improve the debt to equity ratio or looking to buy a new company may opt for funding via the rights issue route.

 Having looked at the features, let us look at an example of a rights issue.